• Past Shelves: Histories of Queer Reading (Exhibition)

 Lavender Menace Queer Books Archive Edinburgh Palette, Edinburgh, Scotland

 Join us at our monthly Queer Joy book club!
-After a break for January, we’re returning in February when we’re reading Girl, Woman, Other by Bernadine Evaristo.
+In April, we’re reading The Seven Moons of Maali Almeida by Shehan Karunatilaka.
 We normally meet on the third Sunday of each month to discuss queer books through a lens of finding joy in LGBTQ+ stories.
-Queer books are often distressing […]
+Queer books are often distressing or tragic, so we started […]